lveldhuisen/1950-2014-phylogenetic-diversity1/README.md

 This repository has 3 folders (01_DataPrep, 02_Analyse, 03_Figures) and 15 total code scripts for all analyses and figures.
 Outside of the numbered code folders, this repository contains this README document, a git ignore, and empty folders for figures and results spreadsheets.

-Data files and variables (listed in the order they appear in the repository, not in the order they appear in the manuscript)

 REFERENCES